VS-35 (1990–2005)

 VS-35, Sea Control Squadron 35, known as the Blue Wolves was a carrier-based United States Navy squadron based out of Naval Air Station North Island in California.
-The squadron flew the Lockheed Lockheed S-3B Viking and their mission was mining, undersea and surface warfare, electronic reconnaissance and analysis, over the horizon targeting, and aerial refueling.
+The squadron flew the Lockheed S-3B Viking and their mission was mining, undersea and surface warfare, electronic reconnaissance and analysis, over the horizon targeting, and aerial refueling.
 The squadron was last attached to Carrier Air Wing Fourteen (CVW-14).
 VS-35 was deactivated in a ceremony at NAS North Island on 24 March 2005, and officially on 31 March 2005.

 History

+Previous VS-35 squadrons

 The squadron was the fourth squadron to be designated as VS-35.
 The first VS-35 was established on 3 January 1961 and disestablished on 30 June 1973.
 In October 1976, preparations were made to reestablish VS-35 to fly the new turbine-powered S-3A, but fiscal constraints prevented completion of this plan and the second VS-35 was disestablished on 30 March 1977.
-On 10 September 1986, a pre-establishment detachment was set up and the third VS-35 were officially established on 3 March 1987, they were assigned to the newly created Carrier Air Wing Ten (CVW-10), after one brief sea period on board the USS Enterprise, VS-35 was disestablished for the third time on 1 June 1988 and fiscal constraints led to the disestablishment of CVW-10 on 30 September 1988.
+On 10 September 1986, a pre-establishment detachment was set up and the third VS-35 were officially established on 3 March 1987, they were assigned to the newly created CVW-10, after one brief sea period on board the USS Enterprise, VS-35 was disestablished for the third time on 1 June 1988 and fiscal constraints led to the disestablishment of CVW-10 on 30 September 1988.